thomasbattram/thesis/index/thesis.utf8.md

-## Abstract {#abstract-04}
-Understanding the nature of EWAS associations is imperative for biological inference from these studies.
-This understanding may also impact future study design.
-Of the data in the EWAS Catalog, 9.9% of reported associations are from CpGs measured by unreliable probes and 21% of studies did not account for both batch effects and cellular composition.
-Suggesting, some associations may be false positives.
-However, characteristics of DNA methylation also likely partly explain some EWAS associations - heritability and variability of DNA methylation explained 0.084% of the variance of effect EWAS effect sizes.
-Differentially methylated positions (DMPs) were found to be present in actively transcribed promoter regions, enhancer regions and in over 100 transcription factor binding sites more than expected by chance, suggesting targeting these sites for measurement of DNA methylation may be more likely to yield results in future EWAS.
-This study also identifies associations at sites common to multiple traits. cg06500161 _ABCG1_ associated with 71 traits, which were all traits relating to weight, metabolites or type-2-diabetes.
-This highlights the potential to use the data collected for the EWAS Catalog in __Chapter \@ref(ewas-catalog)__ to generate new hypotheses and connect DNA methylation changes to the broad range of potential phenotypic changes.
+## Chapter summary {#chapter-summary-04}
+The EWAS Catalog database developed in __Chapter \@ref(ewas-catalog)__ contains thousands associations from hundreds studies.
+By far the most common method of measuring DNA methylation amongst these EWAS is by using the Illumina Infinium HumanMethylation450 BeadChip (HM450 array).
+This platform assays fewer than 2% of CpG sites in the human genome, and those selected are ascertained for regions hypothesised to be relevant to gene regulation.
+Understanding what drives the associations found by measuring DNA methylation in this way could help prioritise CpG sites or regions of the genome to target for future technologies used in EWAS and could guide EWAS study design.

+In this chapter I use the data collected for The EWAS Catalog to evaluate the characteristics of known DNA methylation associations to determine the characteristics that increase the chance of association in EWAS studies.
+This is evaluated in three contexts.
+Firstly, the extent to which associations might be explained by known biases is examined.
+Next, individual statistical characteristics of DNA methylation (variance, heritability, and mean methylation level) are explored.
+Finally, analyses are performed to assess whether differentially methylated positions (DMPs) (CpGs that associate with a trait at P < 1x10^-7^), are enriched for particular genomic locations.

+The analyses were performed here were using data from The EWAS Catalog that was up to date as of 2019-01-01.

+I performed analyses in and wrote up all sections of the work, but was helped with the enrichment analyses.
+A full contributions statement can be found at the end of this chapter (__Section \@ref(contributions-statement-04)__).

 ## Introduction {#introduction-04}
-Learning from successes and mistakes helps drive forward development.
-Hundreds of epigenome-wide association studies (EWAS) have been conducted in the last 10-15 years, yet no cross-EWAS studies, comparing results across a large group of EWAS results has been performed.
-By exploring the patterns of association across a large group of EWAS, one can discover potential explanations for the results found, that may shed light on failings in the literature as well as shared epigenetic architectures across traits.
+Hundreds of epigenome-wide association studies (EWAS) have been conducted in the last 10-15 years, yet no systematic evaluation of published EWAS across many traits has been conducted.
+By exploring the patterns of association across a large group of EWAS, one can discover potential explanations for the results found, that may shed light on technical issues affecting previous studies as well as shared epigenetic architectures across traits.

 Since the inception of EWAS, it has become clear that batch effects and cellular heterogeneity can generate false positives and bias effect sizes [@Price2018; @Forest2018; @Jaffe2014].
-However, there are examples of replication amongst EWAS results, [@Nano2017; @Kaushal2017; @Morris2017; @Hedman2017; @Braun2017; @Teschendorff2015; @Zeilinger2013] and further, use of triangulation can be used to bolster evidence that changes in DNA methylation estimated are unlikely due to bias.
+Also, as discussed in __Section \@ref(measuring-dna-methylation)__, characterisation of probes used by common arrays (e.g. HM450 and HMEPIC) has shown that unreliable methylation measurements may occur because of cross-hybridisation of probes, non-specific probe mapping and SNPs being present at the binding sites of probes [@Zhou2017; @Naeem2014].
+However, there are examples of replication amongst EWAS results, [@Nano2017; @Kaushal2017; @Morris2017; @Hedman2017; @Braun2017; @Teschendorff2015; @Zeilinger2013].
+Further funcitonal characterisation of EWAS results, such as new experimental studies or the application of existing gene function knowledge, can be used to bolster evidence that changes in DNA methylation estimated are unlikely due to bias [@Rakyan2011; @Corbin2019].
 By way of an example, changes in DNA methylation at _AHRR_ have been replicated across multiple smoking EWAS [@Zeilinger2013; @Elliott2014; @Joehanes2016; @Bojesen2017] and as functional reaseach has implicated this gene in handling toxic substances found in tobacco smoke [@Zudaire2008], it seems unlikely these findings are chance occurances.

 The characteristics of the DNA methylome may also explain some EWAS findings.
-Heritability varies across DNA methylation sites [VanDongen2016; @McRae2014; @Hannon2018], and so if genetic effects are driving associations, either through confounding or with DNA methylation as a mediator, one would expect heritable sites to be commonly identified in EWAS.
+Heritability varies across DNA methylation sites [VanDongen2016; @McRae2014; @Hannon2018], and so if genetic effects are driving EWAS associations, either through confounding or with DNA methylation as a mediator, one would expect heritable sites to be commonly identified in EWAS.
 Variance is also heterogenous across sites [@Garg2018].
-Technical effects are more likely to influence DNA methylation variation at sites for which measured variation is low.
+At sites where variation is low, the ratio of noise to signal may be greater.
 Thus, some studies have advocated removing these sites to prevent reporting  generating false positives and to reduce the multiple testing burden [@Meng2010; @Logue2017].
 However, it is unclear how variance in DNA methylation relates to the magnitude of effect estimates.
 Experimental studies have shown DNA methylation changes at different locations of the genome correlate with different regulatory functions.
 For example, an increase in DNA methylation at transcriptional start sites is correlated with a decrease in gene expression [@Jones2012; @Ando2019; @Deaton2011], but an increase in DNA methylation within a gene body shows the opposite association [@Wolf1984; @Hellman2007].
-Thus, genomic location of DNA methylation sites is likely to influence their likelihood of association with a trait.
+As discussed in __Section \@ref(ewas)__, the understanding that the genomic contexts in which DNA methylation occurs is related to gene regulation likely contributed to the design of contemporary arrays designed to measure DNA methylation.
+Yet, it is not known whether targeting protein-coding regions and enhancers has likely led to an increase in discovery of DNA methylation-trait assocaitions.

 Understanding underlying factors that drive EWAS results is essential for future study design.
-This may come in the form of proper consideration of potential biasing factors, or by selecting certain DNA methylation sites based on their specific characteristics.
-Further, understanding the characteristics of DNA methylation-trait associations can inform the design of future technologies aimed at measuring DNA methylation for EWAS.
+This may come in the form of consideration of potential biasing factors, or by selecting certain DNA methylation sites based on their specific characteristics.
+Further, the HM450 and HMEPIC BeadChips both capture less than 5% of the total number of CpG sites in the genome, therefore understanding the characteristics of DNA methylation-trait associations and could provide vital information when designing future technologies targeting the other 95%.

 Also, by examining the commonalities of EWAS results, one has the potential to uncover links between traits that have not previously been made or to identify new potential mediating factors between traits.

-In this study we first describe the data present in the EWAS Catalog before exploring various explanations for the findings.
+In this chapter I first describe the data present in The EWAS Catalog going on to explore the factors that predict EWAS hits.

 \newpage